 2-3 Units.
 No prerequisite.
-One lecture and three laboratory hours weekly for two units; and one lecture and six laboratory hours weekly for three units.
+One lecture and three activity hours weekly for two units; and one lecture and six activity hours weekly for three units.

 This course is designed to develop an understanding of defensive football and the punting game.
-It will give students the opportunity to learn and practice some of the fundamental skills involved in the game of football.
+It gives students the opportunity to learn and practice some of the fundamental skills involved in the game of football.
 (CSU/UC) AA/AS Area H